Bay Harbor Islands · North Miami Beach · Miami-Dade

 For buyers coming from cities where this kind of structure requires effort — long commutes to school, planned schedules, multiple neighborhoods — the difference is immediate.
 Here, daily life compresses into a smaller, more manageable footprint.
 Not activity, but consistency — with just enough happening to make it feel lived in.

-On paper, the market looks broad — 174 active condos, ranging from $290K to $7.4M — which tells you less than it sounds, because these aren't competing products.
-The 1960s and 70s buildings on the west island trade around $400–$700K for two bedrooms.
-They don't share buyers with new construction.
+On paper the market looks broad — 167 active condos, ranging from roughly $270K to $6.25M — which tells you less than it sounds, because these aren't competing products.
+The 1960s and 70s buildings on the west island trade around $250–$650K for one- and two-bedroom units.
+They don't share buyers with new construction like Onda Residences, La Baia, or THE WELL.

-The more revealing number: roughly 31 condos canceled or withdrawn versus 19 closed in the same window.
-More listings failed than sold.
+The more revealing number is the failed-to-closed ratio: 12 condos closed in June against 9 that were canceled or withdrawn — roughly three failed exits for every four that closed.
 Sellers testing prices above what comparable closings support are sitting for months, then pulling.
 This has been most visible in the 2003–2013 resale segment, where buyers now compare directly against new construction at a modest premium.

-Single-family is a thin market — 11 active listings, most priced above $4M, dominated by 2024–2026 new construction.
-One waterfront listing on Broadview Drive has been sitting 380+ days at $9M.
+Single-family is a thin market — 6 active listings priced from $6M to $34.5M, dominated by recent and new construction.
+June produced two closings that show the spread: a 2026 waterfront home on Broadview Drive traded at $21.77M in six days, while a 1973 home on Kane Concourse closed at $3.85M only after 94 days.
 Contrast that with Surfside single-family, where the entry point and buyer pool are meaningfully different.

-New construction is clearing.
-Onda PH3 closed at $7M.
-Carroll Walk penthouse closed at $2.1M.
-These are the transactions setting the new baseline for what finished product is worth here.
+New construction is clearing at its own basis.
+An Onda Residences unit closed at $4.2M and a 2026 La Baia waterfront residence at $1.58M.
+These are the transactions setting the baseline for what finished product is worth here — a different conversation from the resale market a few buildings away.

-Mid-market waterfront resale is moving when priced at or near the last comparable: Knollwood at $770K, Caravelle at $620K, Island Pointe at $612K.
+Mid-market and resale waterfront is moving when priced at or near the last comparable: Montego Club at $870K, O Residence at $850K, 10000 Plaza at $640K.
 The pattern is consistent — buyers in this range make offers where there's a clear precedent and not much room to argue.

 Unrenovated older units are the most stalled segment.
-Several 1960s–70s listings have been sitting 300+ days with no takers.
+The June closings at Summit, Island Pointe, and Longwood Towers each took more than 160 days to clear and traded below ask.
 The renovation math doesn't work at current asking prices for most buyers, and sellers haven't fully adjusted.
-These are the listings most likely to eventually trade at a significant discount — or not at all.
+These are the listings most likely to trade at a discount — or sit.

 For a deeper read on what's driving these numbers, the Bay Harbor Islands Market Report goes further into building-level patterns and pricing pressure signals.